Tai Chi (for Arthritis) 1

 This tai chi form has been shown in clinical research to significantly improve balance and prevent falling.
 It is a very symmetrical form utilizing both left and right sides of the mindbody evenly with focus on safety, efficient movement and bodily awareness.
 Depending on the level of practice and commitment, most people can learn this form within a couple of months compared to the years it takes to learn some tai chi forms.
 If balance is a significant issue, this class can be done seated to slowly integrate standing as core strength and stamina progresses.

-Tai Chi for Arthritis 2
+Tai Chi (for Arthritis) 2

-Tai Chi for Arthritis 2 is the second part of Tai Chi for Arthritis 1 and adds considerable depth to the
+Tai Chi for Arthritis 2 is the second part of Tai Chi for Arthritis 1 and adds considerable

 Tai Chi for Diabetes